 2) Big Money In Politics Rewards The Already Rich and Powerful

-When wealthy donors wield too much influence over politicians, the result are policies that favor those wealthy donors at the expense of average Americans.
-The rich get richer while the rest of us struggle.
-You don’t need to look far to find real life examples of corruption at work.
+When wealthy donors wield too much influence over politicians, new politices tend to favor those wealthy donors at the expense of average Americans.
+You don’t need to look far to find real life examples.
 Tax breaks for oil companies, laws that keep the prices of prescription drugs high while pharmaceutical companies make record profits, or bail outs for big banks are all examples of how powerful industries receive excessive benefits due to their close ties with politicians.
 Until we get big money out of politics, we will never be able to shift the balance of power back in favor of We The People.

 3) Big Money In Politics Prevents Progress On Nearly Every Major Issue